alx-tools/Hack-The-Virtual-Memory/03. malloc, the heap and the program break/README.md

 # Hack The Virtual Memory, chapter 3: malloc, the heap and the program break

 This is the fourth chapter in a series around virtual memory.
-The goal is to learn some CS basics, but in a different and more practical way.
+The goal of this series is to learn some CS basics, but in a different and more practical way.

 If you missed the previous chapters, you should probably start there: